kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     -rw-rw----    1 dockrema dockrema        20 Feb 27 12:11 /d/data/master/tmp/sql_log#P#p6.MYD
     -rw-rw----    1 dockrema dockrema    112920 Feb 28 14:58 /d/data/master/tmp/sql_log#P#p0.MYD

 From here we see easily which partition is the oldest and should be dropped.
+You may wonder about the group and the owner of these files.
+We manipulate these files from inside the docker container via group and owner `mysql`.
+If you look at these files from inside the container, you will see that.

+But here I am looking from the host, and docker somehow introduces a group and a user to cope with this inside outside view.
+That's all I know.
+Most probably there will be some more to explain and understand, but that's enough for me.

 We need a similar function given by the shell.